EricKim86/Horiseon-accessibility-refactor/README.md

 ## Installation

 Accessing the project can be completed by opening the index.html file through a web browser.
 Google Chome is recommended.
+The project can also be accessed by clicking: https://erickim86.github.io/Horiseon-accessibility-refactor/

 ## Usage